 - Keeping the right information in order to make an OTR claim at the end of the financial year, including notes on apportionment, for instance.

 "We are delighted to have just received our first payment from HMRC for Orchestra Tax Relief.
 We worked closely with Making Music on this- they provided us with training at the start of the process and hand-holding throughout.
 Hopefully, many other amateur orchestras will also take advantage of this welcome governmental support to amateur music."

 We are providing a range of services to help you get set up for claiming OTR and to actually make the claim:

 - templates for setting up a production company & accompanying documents (one-off)

 - contract template between the parent organisation and the production company (annual)

-The production company has to produce statutory annual accounts which are also needed to make the OTR claim; we are not a firm of accountants and therefore cannot do this for you; but we can give you templates and guidance and check the result for technical errors.
+- The production company has to produce statutory annual accounts which are also needed to make the OTR claim.
+The OTR calculation, and how that affects your final accounts, is not simple.
+We are not a firm of accountants and so cannot do this for you; but we can give you templates and guidance and check the result for technical errors.

-In general, small companies can make a Company Tax return using HMRC’s free software; however, this is not suitable for making an OTR claim.
-This means you would have to purchase and maintain commercial tax software with annual costs typically up to £400.
+- We are a registered agent with HMRC which means we can compile and submit the Company Tax return and OTR claim to HMRC on your behalf.
+Small companies can submit a CTR using HMRC’s free software.
+However, this is not suitable for making an OTR claim which means you would have to purchase and maintain commercial tax software with annual costs typically up to £400.